• Skip to main content

 -Keep in a small Mason jar in the fridge for up to a week.

-How to serve Green Goddess Dressing?
+How to serve Green Goddess Salad Dressing?

 Is Green Goddess Dressing Keto?